Weave Code

 5. Monitoring:

-• Log errors from template rendering (e.g., try-catch in directives).
+• Log template errors (e.g., try-catch in directives).

 • Track performance impact via Laravel Debugbar or New Relic.